TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_pages/home.md

 Hello!

 I am Nikhil Paliwal, a master student studying in Saarland University, Germany.
 This project present my work for GSoc 2022 participation.
 My project focus on the optimization of Deep Learning models for autonomous driving.
-We used tools and techniques such as TensorRT, Quantization, Pruning, and architectural changes to optimize the correct model stack available in both PyTorch and Tensorflow.In the following [set of blogs](https://theroboticsclub.github.io/gsoc2022-Nikhil_Paliwal/logbook/) is explained the progress through the program.
+We used tools and techniques such as TensorRT, Quantization, Pruning, and architectural changes to optimize the current model stack available in both PyTorch and Tensorflow.
+In the following [set of blogs](https://theroboticsclub.github.io/gsoc2022-Nikhil_Paliwal/logbook/), I have explained the progress made through out the program.
+I have also summarized the [results](https://theroboticsclub.github.io/gsoc2022-Nikhil_Paliwal/gsoc/Results-Summary/) and prepared a [Project Summary](https://theroboticsclub.github.io/gsoc2022-Nikhil_Paliwal/gsoc/Project-Summary/)

 Mentors: